vocdoni/docs/docs/architecture/components/gateway.md

 ## Census API

-The Census API inherits directly from the methods defined in the [Census Service API](/architecture/components/census-service).
+The Census API methods can be found on the [Census Service section](/architecture/components/census-service?id=json-api).

 ## Vote API

 ### Submit Envelope

-Send a vote envelope for an election process to the Vochain mempool.
-The `payload` content might be encrypted with one ore more specific Vochain node public key.
+Send a [Vote Envelope](/architecture/components/processes?id=vote-envelope) to the mempool of the [Vochain](/architecture/components/vochain).

 ```json
 {